boc-tothefuture/openhab-jruby/docs/ruby-basics.md

 ## Loops

 While Ruby supports the traditional `for` and `while` loop, they are rarely used.
-Ruby objects such as array, hash, set, etc. provide a plethora of methods to achieve the same thing in a more "Ruby" way.
+Ruby objects such as Array, Hash, Set, etc. provide a plethora of methods to achieve the same thing in a more "Ruby" way.

 ### Examples